 These capsules are only compatible with Vertuoline machines and will not work with the original machines.

-A tribute to one of the most storied coffee cities in the world, Nespresso's Napoli capsules are the darkest that the company makes, with a intensity rating of 13 out of 13.
-This blend contains coffee beans sourced mainly from Uganda and a smidge from South America.
+With an intensity rating of 12 out of 13, the Nespresso Ispirazione Palermo Kazaar makes a darkly delicious cup of coffee.
+The blend contains three different types of coffee beans, two of which are sourced in South America and the third from Central America.
 The resulting flavor is extremely bold and the shot itself is super rich in body.
-Brace yourself for the deliciously bitter aftertaste, almost like eating dark chocolate.
-The Napoli capsules are perfect to wake you up in the morning with a punch of caffeine or give a taste of late-night sinfulness.
+There's also a mild spiciness that sets the capsules apart from many other dark roasts.
+Brace yourself for the scrumptiously bitter aftertaste, almost like eating dark chocolate.
+The Palermo Kazaar capsules will wake you up in the morning with a punch of caffeine or give a taste of late-night decadence.
 Keep in mind that these capsules are only compatible with OriginalLine machines.

 It may be slightly counter intuitive, but light roast coffee often offers more intricate and layered flavor profiles than dark roast coffee.
 (We're all familiar with an overly smoky dark roast that blocks out any other flavor.)
 This light roast is widely popular precisely because it features a unique blend of tasting notes.
 On one hand you get hints of creamy biscuit and, on the other, a subtle sweetness.
 Nespresso gives the Voltesso an intensity rating of four out of 13, and the beans are sourced from Brazil and Colombia.
-The gentle coziness of these capsules is delicious by itself but also perfect for latte lovers.
+These gentle capsules are delicious whether they are used for an espresso shot or latte.

 If you like coffee, but you’re cutting back on caffeine, Nespresso has you covered with these Ristretto Decaffeinato capsules.
 With an intensity rating of 10, the tasting notes include strong roasted notes and hints of chocolate, thanks to the mix of Arabica and Robusta beans.
 Each capsule makes .8-ounce or 1.35-ounce cups.
 The coffee in these capsules is made from Latin American and East African Arabica beans that are blended with Robusta.
 The beans are all slowly roasted for fruity and acidic notes, resulting in an Italian-style coffee that’s rich and full.